SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 **Coastal path refinement:**

-Coastal cells don't have an exit edge center—the river ends at the coastline within the cell.
-The `findPathToOcean` algorithm follows the raw density gradient (no exit weighting needed) until it reaches a subcell below the ocean threshold.
-That subcell is where the river meets the sea.
+Coastal regions don't have an exit edge center—the river ends at the coastline within the region.
+The `findPathToOcean` algorithm follows the raw density gradient (no exit weighting needed) until it reaches a cell below the ocean threshold.
+That cell is where the river meets the sea.

 **Path representation:**

-The path is stored as a list of subcell coordinates.
+The path is stored as a list of cell coordinates.
 The carving system interpolates between these to place actual river blocks.

 **Multiple inputs (confluence):**

-If a cell has multiple inputs, run pathfinding from each input independently.
+If a region has multiple inputs, run pathfinding from each input independently.
 Track visited cells across all paths.
-When a path enters a subcell already visited by another path, the paths merge at that point—the later path joins the earlier path's route from there to the exit.
+When a path enters a cell already visited by another path, the paths merge at that point—the later path joins the earlier path's route from there to the exit.

 If paths don't intersect until the exit itself, that's fine.
 Two streams entering from opposite sides and both reaching the exit edge is a valid confluence—they merge at the output.

 **Output:**

-Each participating cell now has:
+Each participating region now has:
-- `riverPath` — ordered list of subcells the river passes through
+- `riverPath` — ordered list of cells the river passes through
-- Entry point(s) and exit point in subcell coordinates
+- Entry point(s) and exit point in cell coordinates

 **Validation:**
-1. Run `/rivertale cell` on a participating cell
+1. Run `/rivertale region` on a participating region
 2. Verify path data is present
 3. Verify path connects input edge to output edge
-4. Verify path prefers lower-density subcells (visual inspection of debug output)
+4. Verify path prefers lower-density cells (visual inspection of debug output)

 ---

-### Phase 9: Upstream Accumulation
+### Phase 8: Upstream Accumulation

 **Goal:** Implement limited-depth upstream counting for width calculation.

 **Files:**
-- Modify `RiverCell.java`
+- Modify `RiverRegion.java`
-- Modify `RiverCellManager.java`
+- Modify `RiverRegionManager.java`

 **Algorithm:**